Homemade cranberry sauce couldn't be easier to make and the ingredients are fresh and simple!

 Thaw it in the refrigerator overnight or place the container in a bowl of cold water for several hours.

-- Add a diced apple or pear to the pan with the cranberries, honey and water, and leave out the orange juice
+- Add a diced apple or pear to the pan with the cranberries, honey and replace the orange juice with a cup of water,apple juice, your favorite fruit juice or a sweet white wine.

-- Replace the orange juice with water or a light white or red wine and add some cinnamon and nutmeg.
+- Replace the orange juice with water or a light, sweet white or red wine and add a cinnamon stick.

-- Add a diced jalapeno pepper for a spicy sauce.
+- Add a diced jalapeno pepper for a spicy sauce and a splash of lemon juice.

 - Add any combination of cinnamon, ginger, nutmeg, cloves, mint, lemon zest, orange zest.